jhallen/pic-macros/README.md

 	rts			; Return
 ~~~

-Use farjsr when calling a subroutine that is located in a different bank:
+Use farjsr when calling a subroutine that is located in a different page:

 ~~~
 	farjsr	bob		; Jump to subroutine bob